Rajavinte Makan: Release

 The film was released on 16 July 1986.
 The film was certified with a U certificate.
 In Kerala, the film was distributed by Joy Thomas through Jubilee Productions.
-After watching the film S. N. Swamy visited Joseph and told him that the film would be a failure at the box office.
+After watching the film S. N. Swamy visited Dennis Joseph and told him that the film would be a failure at the box office.
 Swamy felt that the film's political theme was more suited for scriptwriters such as T. Damodaran.
 However the film was a major commercial success, completing a 100-day theatrical run.

 Legacy

 Rajavinte Makan is considered to be the turning point in Mohanlal's career as it shot him into superstardom in Malayalam cinema.
 Even the dialogues from the movie are still famous today, such as: "My phone number is 2255."
 This dialogue was referenced in the 2022 film Aaraattu.
 The character of Vincent Gomes portrayed by Mohanlal has over the years attained a cult status in Malayalam cinema.
 In an interview, the writer Dennis Joseph states: "He is not one of those loud, flamboyant dons.
 He is soft-spoken yet menacing in an understated way.
 That's what makes Vincent Gomez so iconic."
 The film title design of Rajavinte Makan was reused for Kannanthanam's next project, Vazhiyorakkazhchakal (1987) believing it to be a sign of good luck.